 A problem course involving the application of basic chemical and physical concepts to the calculation of heat and material balances as they are encountered in the various chemical industrial processes.
-Fuels and their combustion products, gas producers, furnace and kiln prod-
+Fuels and their combustion products, gas producers, furnace and kiln products.
+Class, three hours a week.